 [paste yarn text]

-NB The most common error is not starting the story with a node titled "Start" .
+1. The most common error is not starting the story with a node titled "Start" .
 It must start with "Start"

+Using AI to generate Yarn stories is definitely helpful, but it will also give you problems like the ones listed above.
+So be careful.
 If the story crashes midway usually it will be when you jump to a node that has an error in it.
 Examine the node carefully.
-In particular make sure that any variables used have been declared correctly, any node names referenced are correct, and check that <<if>> conditionals are closed properly with <<endif>>
+In particular make sure that any variables used have been declared correctly, any node names referenced are correct, and check that <<if>> conditionals are closed properly with <<endif>>.
+Incorrect indentation is one of the hardest ones to spot.
+But that can happen too.